sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : SC and OsF fonts for URW Palladio L
+Short desc    : SC and OsF fonts for URW Palladio L
 URL          : http://tug.org/texlive/
-Лицензия     : GPL+
+License      : GPL+
-Описание     : The FPL Fonts provide a set of SC/OsF fonts for URW Palladio L
+Descript     : The FPL Fonts provide a set of SC/OsF fonts for URW Palladio L
              : which are compatible with respect to metrics with the Palatino
              : SC/OsF fonts from Adobe.
 Note that it is not my aim to exactly
              : reproduce the outlines of the original Adobe fonts.
 The SC and